aelkouhen/aelkouhen.github.io/_posts/data-snow/2023-09-05-data-snowflake-part-1.md

 grant usage on schema PUBLIC to role PUBLIC;
 {% endhighlight %}

-Create a Staging/Landing Table, where all incoming data will land initially.
+Create a staging/landing table where all incoming data will land initially.
 Each row will contain a transaction, but JSON will be stored as a `VARIANT` datatype within Snowflake.

 {% highlight sql linenos %}
 create or replace table ENG.CDC_STREAMING_TABLE (RECORD_CONTENT variant);